 Since the Taliban took over, the U.S. has successfully evacuated 6,000 American citizens and over 1.2 million Afghan civilians during the Afghan airlift.
 U.S. forces have welcomed the Afghan refugees and have taken necessary steps for their well-being.

 This is not the first time that the Taliban have come to power in Afghanistan.
-During their capturing of the country in the 1990s, the Taliban enforced Sharia rule and followed an extreme interpretation of Islam that barred girls from getting an education and prevented women from working.
+During their capturing the country in the 1990s, the Taliban enforced Sharia rule and followed an extreme interpretation of Islam that barred girls from getting an education and prevented women from working.
 Females who were found to be in violation of the Taliban’s laws faced public flogging and execution.

 A girl named Reach